nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-1/index.md

 ### Loading the Data

 The first step was creating a Fabric workspace.
-In this workspace is where all of the data and tools would be used.
+In a workspace is where all of the data and tools are used.

 After downloading all of the CSV files available, a **Lakehouse** was created.
 A Lakehouse, in simple terms, is storage for both Tables (structured) and Files (unstructured) data.
 The data in the created Lakehouse is available for every tool in the workspace.